encounter12/EagleMoney.NET/README.md

 # EagleMoney.NET
-A repository implementing Money Value Object
+A repository implementing Money Value Object in .NET